haripriyaM-ai/Single-server-infinite-capacity---Markov-Model/README.md

 ![Screenshot 2025-05-12 140032](https://github.com/user-attachments/assets/eadc9321-b3fc-4cbc-9adf-ac2b17b72b66)

 ## Result :
-The average number of material in the sysytem and in the conveyor and waiting time are successfully found.
+The average number of material in the system and in the conveyor and waiting time are successfully found.